Chemical Peels Nashville

 As a true “red carpet peel,” the SkinMedica Illuminize Peel will provide vibrant and radiant looking skin with no peeling downtime.
 Suitable for all skin types.

-The SkinMedica Vitalize Peel is a great place to start if you are looking at trying a traditional chemical peel.
+The SkinMedica Vitalize Peel is a great place to start if you are interested in trying a traditional chemical peel.
 This treatment helps fight the effects of time and environmental assaults.
 It uses a unique blend of exfoliants and peeling agents (alpha-hydroxy acids, beta-hydroxy acids, resorcinol and retinoic acid (obtained by physician)) to address sun damage, fine lines, pigment, acne, clogged/large pores, uneven skin tone and texture.
 Peeling downtime is typically 2-5 days.
-Dramatic results are seen after a series of peels, however, results are predictable and noticeable after just one peel.
+Dramatic results are seen after a series of peels, however, results are typically predictable and noticeable after just one peel.
 Suitable for all skin types.

 3-Step Chemical Peel